Holidaying In An EV – Our Guide For A UK Winter Road Trip

-Despite major supply issues and a cost of living crisis, the UK’s EV market grew in 2022.
+Despite major supply issues and a cost of living crisis over the last few years, the UK’s EV market continued to grow in 2024.

 Rated 4.5 on Auto Express, the Model Y is a family SUV that registered a huge 35,551 sales in the UK last year.
 There are three models available in the UK: the Model Y rear-wheel drive model is priced at around £52,000, the Long Range at £58,000, whilst the Performance model costs around £68,000.
 The latter has a range of 319 miles and can accelerate from 0-60mph in just 3.5 seconds.